Misaya0/MCP-Agent-Template/mcp-docs-server/app/docs/sample-doc.md

 # Sample Company Documentation

-Welcome to the Sample Docs for the MCP & Agent Starter Kit.
+Welcome to the Sample Docs for the MCP Agent Template.

 ## About This Document
 This file demonstrates how the MCP server exposes documents as tools for AI clients.